Why is Intercity Transit redesigning its bus system?

 Why did you replace Route 620 with two different routes?

-The recent change from Route 620 to Routes 600 and 610 is directly related to a new grant which took effect July 1, 2025, and expires June 30, 2029.
+The change from Route 620 to Routes 600 and 610 is directly related to a new grant which took effect July 1, 2025, and expires June 30, 2029.
 Route 610 emphasizes Hawks Prairie and JBLM, which allows Intercity Transit to continue receiving funding for commuter service on I-5.
 As a relatively small public transit agency, we have limited financial resources to deploy for commuter service.
 Combined, Routes 600 and 610 require roughly the same resources as Route 620 but allow us to stay eligible for State funding for commuter services.

 What do you mean my bus is “interlined”?